Fiskoal/universally/README.md

 # UniversAlly

 Here at UniversAlly, we take pride in the galactic opportunities we provide to our customers!
-Anything from moons to planets to stars, this is the one-stop-shop for all celestial bodies! *(Currently limited to the Milky Way)*
+Anything from moons to planets to stars, this is the one-stop-shop for all celestial bodies! *(Currently limited to our solar system)*

 [Deployed Application](https://universally.herokuapp.com).